Kim Harbour is a lifelong learner.

 But a shocking motorbike accident in 2014 almost stopped Kim in her tracks.

-Insight sat down with Kim to chat about her road to recovery, her experiences while studying with CSU – and why she just keeps on coming back.
+Insight sat down with Kim to chat about her road to recovery, her experiences while studying with Charles Sturt – and why she just keeps on coming back.

 Earning this qualification led me to a job as a youth worker for St Luke’s Anglicare in Bendigo.
 Working in this role allowed me to develop and nurture my passion for the welfare of children, young people and families.
 From there, I applied for the Bachelor of Social Work – and was accepted!

-I initially chose CSU because of the flexibility.
+I initially chose the university because of the flexibility.
 I was able to continue working in my field and study at the same time.
-I also chose CSU because of the support offered.
+I also chose Charles Sturt because of the support offered.
 I found the uni to have realistic expectations about how their students balanced their work, life and study commitments.

 Sadly, in the midst of studying my master’s degree, my fiancé and I were involved in a serious motorcycle accident which left us both with permanent injuries.

-CSU was so supportive during these times – and I was able to continue my studies while recovering.
-With the support of CSU and my numerous medical practitioners, I graduated with my Master of Social Work (Advanced Practice) 18 months post-accident and around having nine surgeries.
+The university was so supportive during these times – and I was able to continue my studies while recovering.
+With the support of Charles Sturt University and my numerous medical practitioners, I graduated with my Master of Social Work (Advanced Practice) 18 months post-accident and around having nine surgeries.

 When I decided it was time to further my qualification, I researched the best fit for me and my situation.
-I was really impressed with CSU – the variety of courses on offer, the delivery of online study and the way the CSU staff made me feel when I was making initial inquiries and enrolling in my courses.
+I was really impressed with Charles Sturt University – the variety of courses on offer, the delivery of online study and the way the staff made me feel when I was making initial inquiries and enrolling in my courses.
 I felt supported and comfortable, even at that early stage.
-CSU ticked all the boxes for me.
+It ticked all the boxes for me.

-While I was studying, no question or request ever seemed too difficult for the staff at CSU.
+While I was studying, no question or request ever seemed too difficult for the staff.
 I’ve always found that the range of staff (academic, admin and support) have always gone out of their way to support me through both challenging and positive times.

 Why I keep coming back…

-There are plenty of reasons why I chose to study with CSU again and again.
+There are plenty of reasons why I chose to study with Charles Sturt University again and again.

 Finally, the support I was given after my accident was amazing.
-CSU was sympathetic and helpful during the entire ordeal.
+Charles Sturt University was sympathetic and helpful during the entire ordeal.

 For anyone questioning if they have what it takes, I’d say: go for it!
 You have nothing to lose and everything to gain.